 Now many people were caught off guard when asked to stay at home for such a prolonged period of time.
 As such they found a mind escapade through Instagram and other social media handles.
-Personally, I was never crazy about Instagram.
+So did I. Personally, I was never crazy about Instagram.
 Perhaps that’s partly because I did not invest enough effort in it to be swept away from its charm.
 (I never posted there every single day)!

 Yet, this spring I surprised myself and entered for the very first time an Instagram challenge.
 Of course, I had heard of challenges before from a friend, but honestly I did not wish to bother with them.
-It was way beyond my comfort zones and definitely not like me.
+It was way beyond my comfort zone and definitely not like me.

 However, upon first reading about this challenge at Niki Brantmark’s MyScandinavianHome Instagram account, I immediately set out to take the first image, before blinking twice.
 No second thoughts.
 No debates.
 Nothing.
 I got on board immediately.
 (Just for the record: she ran this challenge with a different theme for every day with the help of Holly Becker from Decor8).